Pathoschild/smapi-mod-dump/source/NPC Adventures/README.md

 - Added debug command `npcadventure_eligible` for eligible player to recruit, DEBUG AND ADVENTURE MODE ONLY!-
 - New documentation for players and modders/content creators
 - Support for localizations in content packs
-- Android support (experimental) Thx @MaxPresi
+- ~~Android support (experimental) Thx @MaxPresi~~ Official android support cancelled!
-- Fight through companion without annoying dialogue (experimental, you can enable it in `config.json`)
+- Fight through companion without annoying dialogue
 - Recruit and ask companions with hold a *shift* key (you can enable it in `config.json`)
 - Wife/Husband companion auto-dismisses at midnight (others still at 10pm)
-- [NEW] Quest Framework based
+- Quest Framework based
-- [NEW] Visit companion's house any time if you have recruited them
+- Visit companion's house any time if you have recruited them
-- [NEW] New cursor for ask to follow action
+- New cursor for ask to follow action
+- [NEW] Mod-accessible API
+- [NEW] Spiritual skill for Emily
+- [NEW] Compatibility with Pacifist Valley (requires [Compatibility content pack](ContentSource/ContentPacks/%5BNA%5D%20PacifistValley%20compatibility) for full compatibility)

 Next features comming soon...